torin-stephen/TodoReact/README.md

 # TodoReact

-It is a todo list created in React.Js, it stores the data on the localstorage, so you can only access your data from your computer.
-It isnt hosted anywhere yet.
+It is a todo list created in React.Js, it stores the data on the localstorage, so you can only access your data from your computer. ~~It isnt hosted anywhere yet.~~ It Is hosted at https://mylist.tk/

 TK